brahmapsen/defi-assetmgr/README.md

 # Defi Asset Manager

-Manage portfolios of different asset classes on defi
+Manage portfolios of different asset classes on defi.
+Currently model portfolios of cash (stable coins), gold and crypto are vailable.

 ## Install